 Greyton Brew Run

-Start and finish - The Old Potter’s Inn and Brewhouse have generously donated their venue (and their brew).
+Start and finish - The Old Potter’s Inn and Brewhouse have generously donated their venue (and their brew - COVID Regulations permitting).
 You’ll find them at 16 Main Road, Greyton.
 You can’t miss it!

 What does your entry get you?

-Well the way it works….jumpstart your day with a coffee and padstal rusk.
-Along the route you’ll find two water points – one for the 12km and two for the 20km – we have Ice Tea energy drinks, cokes, water, treats and banana bread galore!
-If you make it to the finish, and trust me you’ll want to…kick back on the lawns opposite Potter’s Inn and Brewhouse with a pint of Greytons very own brew.
+Well, the way it works….jumpstart your day with a coffee.
+Along the route you’ll find three water points, stocked with ice tea, energy drinks, cokes, water, treats and banana bread galore!
+If you make it to the finish, and trust me you’ll want to… a pint of Greyton's very own brew.
 Nothing could be better!

 Pass Greyton House Village School (on your left) as you enter Greyton and park at the Old Moravian Hall next door to the yellow library.
 Parking attendants will keep an eye on your car for the day.